n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ftp.md

 ## Upload

-This operation includes these parameters:
+Configure this operation with these parameters:

 * **Path**: Enter the remote path that you would like to connect to.
 * **Binary File**: Select whether you'll upload a binary file (turned on) or enter text content to be uploaded (turned off).
 Other parameters depend on your selection in this field.